vando026/surgeon/README.md

 <h1 align="center"> conviva-surgeon</h1>
 A scala library with tools to operate on data generated from Conviva Heartbeats.
-This library is aimed for data scientists or engineers that run their data analysis scripts on Databricks.
-Surgeon is designed to reduce the often verbose startup code needed to read the rawlog or session summary data.
-It also simplifies basic but ultimately tedious tasks of working with Unix epoch times, arrays, and constructing sessions Ids.
+The library is aimed at data scientists or engineers who run their analysis scripts on Databricks.
+Surgeon is designed to reduce the verbose startup code needed to read the rawlog or session summary data.
+It also simplifies the basic but often tedious tasks of converting between timestamps, seconds, and milliseconds; manipulating arrays; constructing signed/unsigned session Ids; and cleaning or recoding frequently used fields; to name some of these tasks.
-For example, a primary goal is to reduce this mess:
+For example, a primary goal of surgeon is to reduce this mess:

 ```
 val hourly_df = sqlContext.read.parquet("/mnt/conviva-prod-archive-pbss-hourly/pbss/hourly/st=0/y=2022/m=12/d=25/dt=2022_12_25_{16,17,18,19}/cust={1960184999}")